troyfontaine/armhf-alpinelinux/README.md

 Only 3 seconds to build and results in a 36 MB image!
 Hooray!

-## Documentation

-This image is well documented.
-[Check out the documentation at Viewdocs][docs] and the `docs` directory in this repository.

-## Contacts

-We make reasonable efforts to support our work and are always happy to chat.
-Got a problem?
-[Submit a GitHub issue][issues] if you have a security or other general question about this Docker image.
-Please email [security](http://lists.alpinelinux.org/alpine-security/summary.html) or [user](http://lists.alpinelinux.org/alpine-user/summary.html) mailing lists if you have concerns specific to Alpine Linux.

 ## Inspiration

 The motivation for this project and modifications to `mkimage.sh` are highly inspired by Eivind Uggedal (uggedal) and Luis Lavena (luislavena).
 They have made great strides in getting Alpine Linux running as a Docker container.
 Check out their [mini-container/base][mini-base] image as well.